-Serving Accident Victims In San Jose and Throughout California, Including San Diego, Los Angeles, and Sacramento
+Serving Truck Accident Victims Throughout California, Including San Diego, Los Angeles, and Sacramento

 Deldar Legal is a premier personal injury law firm with extensive experience pursuing truck accident claims.
 We have a well-earned reputation for obtaining compensation for our clients and holding negligent trucking companies and truckers accountable.
 Our capable attorneys are well versed in truck safety laws and the complex insurance issues involved in truck accident cases.